NEXT REGIONAL MATERNITY AND NEONATAL SHARED LEARNING EVENT: 26 FEBRUARY 2020. BOOK HERE

-- Professor Jacqueline Dunkley-Bent OBE, Head of Maternity, Children’s and Young People at NHS England and National Maternity Safety champion for the Department of Health; Prof Dunkley-Bent is our guest of honour and opening speaker.
+- Professor Jacqueline Dunkley-Bent OBE, Head of Maternity, Children’s and Young People at NHS England and National Maternity Safety champion for the Department of Health

-- Jimmy Walker, Medical Director for Maternity Investigations, and Sandy Lewis, Associate Director for Maternity Investigations; they will present on behalf of the Health Safety Investigation Branch (HSIB).
+- Jimmy Walker, Medical Director for Maternity Investigations, and Sandy Lewis, Associate Director for Maternity Investigations, Health Safety Investigation Branch (HSIB).

 The focus of the safer care theme outlined in the National Maternity Review ‘Better Births; Improving outcomes of maternity services in England’ is on culture, learning, reviewing data and good communication.
 The need for openness, honesty and good review processes are all highlighted as key factors.
 Multi-professional working and shared learning within and across organisational boundaries is highlighted as fundamental to the delivery of safe, personalised care to women and families.